-Aanvikshiki is a term in Sanskrit denoting roughly the art of thinking or science of inquiry and it was recognized in India as a distinct branch of learning as early as 650 BC.
-However, over the centuries its meaning and import have undergone considerable variations.
+Aanvikshiki is a term in Sanskrit signifying generally the craft of reasoning or study of request and it was perceived in India as a particular part of learning as early as 650 BC.
+Notwithstanding, throughout the long term its significance and import have gone through extensive varieties.

 Imagine if you were taught the art and craft of thinking as a child.
 Instead of loading the child with information, the child can be taught the right methods of thinking — analysis, decision-making, prioritizing, planning, structuring, critical evaluation, logic.